-Colonial Park Cemetery in Savannah is sometimes called "Paranormal Central."
+Savannah’s Colonial Park Cemetery is sometimes called "Paranormal Central."
 The oldest cemetery in the area, it was opened in 1750, and some of its dead are people who fell ill with yellow fever in the 1820s or died after duels.
 Some believe the paranormal activity is the result of the dead not having received a proper burial.
-There are more than 10,000 bodies in the area -- some outside today's cemetery walls -- but fewer than 1,000 tombstones.
+There are more than 10,000 bodies in the area — some outside today's cemetery walls — but fewer than 1,000 tombstones.

-Stull Cemetery in Douglas County is believed by some to be near, or perhaps on top of, one of the seven gateways to Hell.
+This Douglas County cemetery is believed by some to be near, or perhaps on top of, one of the seven gateways to hell.
 The Committee for Skeptical Inquiry traces the tale back to an urban legend invented by a professor at the University of Kansas in the 1950s, but others say the claim is real.
 Either way, visiting the graveyard serving the tiny town of Stull is now considered trespassing, punishable by a $1,000 fine and up to six months in jail.

 St. Louis Cemetery No. 1 is one of the best-known (and possibly most haunted) cemeteries in the country.
 It's the resting place of Marie Laveau, the "grande voodoo queen."
 The cemetery was closed to the public in 2015 but can still be visited by family members of the deceased and those accompanied by a licensed tour guide.